Posts by Patty Thorpe

 Running with it

-Written by Patty on July 6, 2009 at 9:48 am
+Written by on Jul 6, 2009

 I have little patience for emotional displays.
 So when I was first diagnosed with MS, I did what all people with low tolerance for commotion do: I refused to talk about it and pretended it didn't exist.
 MS?
 Who, me?
 I've since come to learn that chronic illness isn't a personal fight that can be hidden away or ignored — it's a battle fought by friends and relatives who share the pain and uncertainty of life with MS.